-From an operational perspective, the computation of the fidelity shows outstanding advantages.
-In that perspective, we compare the photoemission problem with the most straightforward application of the NRG procedure, the computation of thermodynamical properties for a simple impurity model, such as the Kondo model.
-The latter relies on three controllable approximations.
-Two of them arise in the construction of the renormalization-group transformation: (i) the logarithmic discretization of the conduction band, followed by an exact Lanczos transformation, and (ii) the infrared truncation of the resulting infinite series.
-The renormalization-group transformation defines the iterative diagonalization procedure, whose implementation calls for an additional approximation: (iii) the ultraviolet truncation of the Hamiltonian matrix prior to its diagonalization at each iteration.
-As already mentioned, this straightforward truncation causes inaccuracies in computations of time-dependent properties and must be replaced by a more elaborate procedure \cite{2005AnS196801}.
-The initial and final photoemission Hamiltonians, which are quadratic, dispense with iterative diagonalization and, consequently, with ultraviolet truncation.
-The computation of the fidelity thus depends on approximations (i) and (ii) only.
-The latter is of no concern because a minute computational effort is sufficient to control the deviations it causes.
-Our scrutiny will therefore be focused on the inaccuracies resulting from the discretization.
+From an operational perspective, {the computation of the fidelity is simpler than straightforward applications} of the NRG procedure, such as the computation of thermodynamic properties for the Kondo model.
+The latter calculation relies on three controllable approximations, two of which arise in constructing the renormalization-group transformation: (i) the logarithmic discretization of the conduction band, followed by an exact Lanczos transformation, and (ii) the infrared truncation of the resulting infinite series. {The subsequent iterative diagonalization of the resulting Hamiltonian calls for an additional approximation: (iii) the ultraviolet truncation of the Hamiltonian matrix at each iteration}.

+{The ultraviolet truncation introduces inaccuracies in the time-dependent properties}, which calls for a more elaborate procedure \cite{2005AnS196801}.
+By contrast, in the photoemission problem, the initial and final Hamiltonians are quadratic and dispense with iterative diagonalization and, consequently, with ultraviolet truncation. {Only approximations (i) and (ii) are required}.
+Approximation (ii) is not a concern, since a modest computational effort is sufficient to keep the resulting deviations under control.
+We will therefore {focus our attention} on the inaccuracies resulting from the discretization.

-To gauge such imprecisions, we have established two benchmarks.
-One of them is the time dependence resulting from brute-force numerical diagonalization of the model Hamiltonian, in which the conduction band is a tight-binding Hamiltonian on a lattice with $2L$ sites.
-Its numerical diagonalization is straightforward for moderately large $L$, and this determines the fidelity up to a time proportional to $L$.
-The other benchmark is an analytical expression for the time-dependent fidelity that is very accurate, except at short times.
-The two benchmarks are complementary, therefore.
-At short and moderately large times, the numerical diagonalization yields essentially exact results.
+To gauge such imprecision, we have established two {benchmarks.
+One} is the time dependence resulting from brute-force numerical diagonalization of the model {Hamiltonian.
+The} other benchmark is an analytical expression for the time-dependent fidelity that is very accurate, except for short times.
+Therefore, the two benchmarks are complementary—the numerical diagonalization yields essentially exact results at short and moderately large times.
 Starting at moderately large times, the analytical expression is likewise precise.
 From the two, we can always choose a nearly exact value for the fidelity at any time $t$.
 We call this set of data the \emph{reference} values.
 Armed with them, we focus our attention on the renormalization-group procedure.